things-library/Schemas/docs/pages/item-schema.md

 * Items must have a 'name' property.
 * Items must have a 'type' property that differenciates it from other types of items.
-* Items can have 'attributes' that are key/value pairs which describe the item.
+* Items can have 'tags' (attriutes) that are key/value pairs which describe the item.
-* Items can have 'attachments' which are dependencies to the item.
+* Items can have 'items' (attachments) which are dependencies to the item.
 Attachments are also items that have a key, name, type and can have attributes and also have attachments.
 * Items must have a 'key' property which are either a system or user defined key that is unique at the level to which it appears.
 Keys can not be changed once set and must be snake case.

 ## Examples